-Welding Technology II
+Welding Technology II Course #: 572200

-Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.17-20; Welding Tech I Grade Level (s): 10-12
+Prerequisite: Check CTE Pathway page; Welding Tech I Grade Level (s): 10-12

 Description: This course is centered on students utilizing the skills acquired in the manufacturing and welding Pathway Welding Technology I and applying them in conjunction with fabrication concepts and techniques to design and fabricate a project of their own.
 The main objective of this course is centered on teaching students the skills necessary to fabricate metal projects.
-Students will review the welding processes taught in Welding Technology I. The class will then cover fabrication topics including safety, math for welders, plan reading, layout and measurement, machine practices, steel and metallurgy, bolting and torque requirements, steel metallurgy, bolting and torque requirements, and product finishing.
+Students will review the welding processes taught in Welding Technology I.

-Women in Construction I
+Women in Construction

-Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.17-20 Grade Level (s): 9-12
+Course #: 513700 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page